pivotal/docs-tap/scc/parameters-reference.hbs.md

 repository as the provider of source code, see [Create a workload from GitHub repository](cli-plugins/apps/create-workload.hbs.md#-create-a-workload-from-github-repository).

-For reference documentation on GitRepository objects, see [GitRepository](https://fluxcd.io/flux/components/source/gitrepositories/).
+For information about GitRepository objects, see [GitRepository](https://fluxcd.io/flux/components/source/gitrepositories/).

 ### ImageRepository

-An ImageRepository object is instantiated whenever `deliverable.spec.source.image` is configured such that it can continuously look up for Kubernetes configuration files pushed to a container image registry as opposed to a git repository.
+An ImageRepository object is instantiated whenever `deliverable.spec.source.image` is configured such that it can continuously look up for Kubernetes configuration files pushed to a container image registry as opposed to a Git repository.

 Parameters: